FadlyKnight/fadlyknight/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on "Secret" Company lol, and make some secret project
-- 🌱 I’m currently learning about Nuxt Js
+- 🌱 Rightnow I’m learning about Nuxt Js and Vue Js Of Course

 ### 📫 How to reach me:
 - Mail : <a href="mailto:fadlyknight@gmail.com">fadlyknight@gmail.com</a>